-Potential for a conditional, stock market linked, fixed rate of interest of 41.00%
+Potential for a conditional, stock market linked, fixed rate of interest of 5.20%, each year

-- The plan is a 6-year, fixed term structured deposit. - The plan will pay a conditional, stock market linked, fixed rate of interest of 41.00%, when the plan matures, if the FTSE 100 EWFD closes at or above 95% of the 'best entry' start level on the end date. - The FTSE 100 EWFD does not need to rise in fact, it can fall by 5% from the start level.
+- The plan is a 6-year, fixed term structured deposit. - The plan will pay a conditional, stock market linked, fixed rate of interest of 5.20% each year, payable annually throughout the deposit term for each year at which the FTSE 100 closes at or above 98% of the start level on the annual interest dates.

+The FTSE 100 does not need to rise - it simply needs to close at or above 98% of the start level at each annual interest payment date.